mediascience/java-promise/README.md

 This work is inspired by the excellent Q library for Javascript.

+The Runaways provided the soundtrack during initial development.

 Thanks to Media Science International for being awesome.

 ## License